dmateja724/ethereum-staking/docs/node-setup-guide.md

 --pyrmont
 ```

-- local IP address and port to the Geth container must be specified in the the `--http-web3provider=` field
+- Local IP address and port to the Geth container must be specified in the the `--http-web3provider=` field

 - _NOTE: that the the `--rpc-host` `--grpc-gateway-host` must be specified to the name of the container_